-Option 2
+OPTION 2

-7% increase will allow us to carry out improvements in line with our stock condition survey.
-This option is 4% below inflation.
+A 7% increase will allow us to carry out improvements in line with our stock condition survey along with the postponed close decoration which has been held over for two years during the cost-of-living crisis.

-- Decoration to some of the closes that were held over from this year
+• Decoration to some of the closes that were held over from this year.

-- 60 new boilers

-- 20 new kitchens